Anxiety, Stress & Prolonged Grief Program Research | NYU Langone Health

 The Role of Exercise in the Consolidation of Fear Extinction Learning in Adults with High Anxiety Sensitivity

-The purpose of this study is to investigate differences in extinction learning measured by skin conductance and heart rate following exercise or sitting in adults with high anxiety sensitivity and anxiety disorders.
-If you are eligible for this study after one in-person screening, you will complete a three-day emotional learning experiment.
-You will be randomly assigned (like the flip of a coin) to either exercise at moderate intensity or sit for 20 minutes after the emotional learning experiment on day two.
-This is a research study, not a treatment study.
+The purpose of this study is to investigate differences in extinction learning measured by skin conductance (sweating) and heart rate in adults with high anxiety sensitivity and anxiety disorders following exercise or sitting.
+If you are eligible for this study after one screening visit, you will complete a three-day emotional learning experiment.
+You will be randomly assigned (like the flip of a coin) to either exercise at moderate intensity or sit for 20 minutes after the emotional learning experiment on Day 2.
+This research study involves 4 in-person visits total (the 3 experimental visits and 1 screening visit beforehand).
+This is not a treatment study.

 Key eligibility criteria: Adults ages 18 to 60 who have generalized anxiety disorder, social anxiety disorder, and/or panic disorder.